What is a single-family home?

 Who are single-family homes best for?

 There’s no perfect home that will suit everyone’s tastes.
 Where some homeowners prefer a single-family home with a huge yard and plenty of room to spread out, others prefer a multi-family property they can use to earn rental income.
-Others still prefer a low-maintenance condo or townhome that includes HOA benefits like landscaping, snow removal and exterior maintenance.
+Others still prefer a low-maintenance condo or townhome that includes HOA benefits like landscaping and snow and leaf removal.

-For the most part, single-family homes are “best for families that can afford the luxury of more space and privacy,” says Ross.
-“These homes suit a family that has the time and money that general maintenance and yard upkeep requires.”
+For the most part, single-family homes are best for owners who can afford the luxury of more space and privacy — and who have the time and money required for general maintenance and upkeep.

-Of course, the best home for someone can change as time goes on, he says: “As we get older and our children grow up, we tend to look toward more of a community-type living situation.”
-That’s often why you see pre-retirees and retirees moving into condos where some of the chores of homeownership are taken care of for them.
+Of course, the best housing situation for someone can change as time goes on.
+For example, many couples downsize when their children grow up and leave home, and many retirees move into condo communities where some of the maintenance chores of homeownership are taken care of for them.

 House type | Who it’s right for |